 In November 2016, a second attempt at a medical cannabis program succeeded.
 On this occasion, over 71% of voters were in favor of Amendment 2.
 It legalized pot with a physician’s recommendation for specific qualifying conditions.
 They included ALS, Crohn’s, PTSD, and AIDS.

 However, it is a very restrictive program.
 First of all, you only get your card if a doctor agrees that the benefits of weed outweigh the risks.
 Also, the law didn’t permit the smoking of cannabis.
-Instead, you had to use oils, pills, sprays, or a vaporizer.
-A Circuit Court Judge ruling stated that prohibition of smoked marijuana was unconstitutional in May 2018.
+Instead, you had to use oils, capsules, sprays, or a vaporizer.
+A Circuit Court Judge ruling stated that the prohibition of smoked marijuana was unconstitutional in May 2018.
 The Scott administration appealed.
 Once DeSantis replaced him, the legislature officially lifted the restriction in March 2019.

 Allowances & Penalties

 There are now a dozen qualifying conditions.
 As an MMJ cardholder, you can receive up to 2.5 ounces of whole flower marijuana every five weeks.
-You are not allowed to possess more than four ounces at once.
+But, you are not allowed to possess more than four ounces at once.
 You can legally use MMJ as a minor only if you have a terminal illness.
 You must also get a pediatrician’s approval to use smokable cannabis.

 You are also able to use CBD oil in Florida if you have an MMJ card.
 The updated hemp bill means it is no longer necessary.
 The state retains a strict anti-recreational cannabis policy.
 Possession of up to 20 grams is a misdemeanor offense.
 It carries a fine of $1,000 and up to one year in prison.
 The possession or sale of more than 20 grams is a felony.